 - 1 tablespoon paprika

 - Prep your potatoes, onion, cabbage, and sausage.
 Add all ingredients to your Crockpot and give it a good stir (Crockpot will be quite full so it's a good idea to stir as you go along).
-Chili powder contains salt, so I would wait until it's cooked before you add any extra salt.
+A few of the ingredients contain salt, so I would wait until it's cooked before you add any extra salt.

 - Cook on low for 7-8 hours.